ssaippi/ssaippi.github.io/tldr.md

 Last Updated: 10/31/2025

 1. Introduction
-TLDR • Yap Assistant ("we," "our," or "the app") is committed to protecting your privacy.
+TLDR • Yap Translator ("we," "our," or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

 2. Information We Collect